SalesConnection/Caction-Support/docs/Delete, Deactivate_or_Change_User.md

 - The user will not be able to log into (access) the system.<br>
 - The user will be removed from all the items he was assigned to/created.
 (Assigned to/ Creator column will remove deleted user)<br>
 - The users’ jobs cannot be traced in the schedule and metrics overview pages.<br>
-*Note: All updates, comments, and check-ins/outs of the deleted user will remain in the system.<br>
+*Note: All updates, comments, and check-ins/outs of the deleted user will remain in the system.<br><br>

 **How to delete a user?**<br>
 1. Go to desktop site navigation bar > User Management > User List.<br>